confluentinc/examples/cloud-etl/README.md

 ## Run

 4. Run the demo.
-It takes under 10 minutes to run.
+It takes approximately 7 minutes to run.

 ```bash
 $ ./start.sh